What is the Disavow Tool? SEO Guide for Beginners

 How the Disavow Tool Works

 You access the Disavow Tool through Google Search Console at https://search.google.com/search-console/disavow-links.
-You need to select the property (website) you want to manage, then upload a plain text file (.txt) containing the links or domains you want disavowed.
+You select the property you want to manage, then upload the file containing the links or domains you want disavowed.
+One important limitation: Google's documentation states the disavow links tool does not support Domain properties.
+If your site is verified as a Domain property, you need a URL-prefix property to use the tool.

 Google does not process disavow files instantly.
-It can take weeks or even months for Google to recrawl the disavowed links and reprocess your backlink data.
+Per Google, it can take a few weeks for Google to incorporate your list into the index as it recrawls and reprocesses the affected pages.
 Ranking improvements from disavowing toxic links are gradual, not immediate.
 Patience is required.

 When you upload a new disavow file, it replaces the previous one entirely.
 If you need to update your disavow list, download the existing file first, add the new entries, and re-upload the complete file.
 Uploading a partial file will un-disavow everything from your previous submission.